 Lost and Found by Bill Harley, illustrated by Adam Gustavson.
 I came across this book randomly, and I’m so glad I did.
 What starts as a fairly straightforward “kid lost his hat, needs to find it” story turns into something more magical as the narrator overcomes his fear of school janitor Mr. Rumkowsky and starts to dig into the colossal Lost and Found box.
 I also particularly enjoyed that his group of friends included both girls and boys, as well as multicultural diversity.

 The Hired Hand by Robert D. San Souci with pictures by Jerry Pinkney.
 Gorgeous folktale set in the 1700s at a sawmill in Virginia owned by an African-American family.
 Dad is hardworking and honest, his son is the opporsite.
 When a magical stranger arrives to work at the sawmill, the son sees an opportunity… which won’t turn out the way he’d hoped!
 A lot of powerful themes in this one.
 (Maybe for slightly older kids since someone does temporarily die.)

 And that’s the list of our favorite children’s books about magic!
-If you have any suggestions, please leave them in the comments – and thanks for sharing on social media or with friends!
+Thanks for reading!